George Mason Law Review Constitution

 C. Member Selection.

 (1) Review Committee.
 All eligible students shall have their Write-On Competition entries evaluated by a committee (the “Review Committee”), which the Board of Editors will appoint to review Write-On Competition entries.
 The Review Committee will recommend making offers of Membership in accordance with the procedures set forth in this Article.
-The membership of the Review Committee is to be determined by the Board of Editors.
+The membership of the Review Committee is to be determined by the Board of Editors, but the Board may delegate the task of selecting Review Committee members to the Senior Notes Editor and the Editor-in-Chief.

 (2) Pool 1.
 Eligible Write-On Competition Participants in the Top 15% of the First-Year Class.
 All eligible Write-On Competition participants who are ranked in the top 15% of the first-year class based on cumulative grade point average shall constitute Pool 1.
 The Review Committee shall extend offers of Membership to two-thirds of the students in Pool 1 who submit the highest quality entries in the Write-On Competition, as judged by the Review Committee.
 Entries in Pool 1 that are not selected for offers during this round shall then be included and evaluated with all other entries in Pool 2, discussed in Section 1.C.3.

-(4) Notwithstanding anything to the contrary in Sections 1.C.2 & 1.C.3, the Board of Editors is not prohibited from making the total number of Membership Offers it deems appropriate.
+(4) Notwithstanding anything to the contrary in Sections 1.C.2 & 1.C.3, the Board of Editors is not prohibited from making the total number of Membership Offers it deems appropriate to serve the best interests of the Law Review.

 (5) Approval of the Board of Editors Required.
 Before any offers of Membership are made, the offers must be approved by a majority vote of the Board of Editors.